 Avid golfers like you are among the longest duration visitors to Hawaii.
 This fact really puts a damper on hotel stays, which are exceedingly high on all of the Hawaiian Islands.
-The proliferation of condo, villa and home accommodations have failed to drive hotel rates down.
-To beat the high cost of hotel accommodations, a two-pronged strategy must be employed: If you are contemplating a visit of 10 nights or less, be sure to consider hotels that offer a 4th or 5th night free and confine your visit to 8 or 10 nights.
+In fact, in the wake of the pandemic, hotel prices have become theater of the absurd.
+Clearly, the proliferation of condo, villa and home accommodations have failed to drive hotel rates down.
+To beat the high cost of hotel accommodations, a two-pronged strategy must be employed: If you are contemplating a visit of 10 nights or less, be sure to consider hotels that offer a 4th or 5th night free and confine your visit to 4, 5, 8, or 10 nights for the best value.
 And be sure to stay away from including breakfast in the package, which is always a bad deal.
 If your visit is to be more than 10 nights, it is hard to ignore the multitude of benefits afforded by condo/villa accommodations.

 THOSE ANNOYING RESORT FEES

 In the early 2000s, we started seeing a newfangled ways to increase revenues at Hawaii’s hotels.
 Parking fees came first.
 Then came the ubiquitous resort fee or amenity fee, which by 2014 virtually all of Hawaii’s hotels implemented.
 Some include parking in the resort fee, but lately we are seeing a separation of the two, which add as much as $75 per-day to the cost of the hotel.
 Very few condo/villa complexes have resort fees, but guests must be cognizant of out-cleaning fees that can be built-in to your package or paid for upon check-in or check-out.